isomerpages/moe-pasirrissec/_useful-links/Canteen Advertisement.md

 Green & Blue Line: Alight at Tampines MRT Station and we are just a stone’s throw away!
 * * *

-**Interest applicants must meet the following criteria:**
+#### **Interest applicants must meet the following criteria:**

 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
 * Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see \[link\](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines by clicking [here]((https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme).
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.